raphy890/AirBnb/api-documentation-airbnb/API-docs-AirBnB.md

     }
     ```

-### All endpoints that require proper authorization
+### All endpoints that require proper authorization - COMPLETE

 All endpoints that require authentication and the current user does not have the
 correct role(s) or permission(s).